Last updated 12/15/2017

 In a Hubspot study, 87% of respondents cited ease of use — getting to where they were going without any frustrations — as the single most important element of a website’s design.
 Get this wrong and it won’t matter how pretty your website is, people won’t stick around long enough to care.

 The most common mistakes I see people make are:

 - Being too clever with navigational labels and descriptions.

 - Navigation that changes as the user drills deeper into the site without a clear path backward and forward.

 - Not making it clear what the user should do next.

 Make your navigation labels descriptive, clear, and dare I say boring.

-Confusing site structure happens, especially as you evolve online and add new components to the mix: blogs hosted on a third party site or a separate directory, mini sites that live on the same domain as the main website but have a totally different look, feel, purpose and navigation system… Anything that takes you to a place where you can’t easily figure out how to get back is something your users will hate.
+Confusing site structure happens, especially as you evolve online and add new components to the mix.
+But anything that takes your user o a place where they can’t easily figure out how to get back to where they were is something your users will hate.
 I’m using the word hate.